im-zhong/code-count/README.md

 ## TODO

 * [ ] fix: when open a huge project, there should have a progress, like clangd
-* [ ] fix: when we faliure on a certain file, or when we get stuck on certain file, we should print some log to help debug
+* [x] fix: when we faliure on a certain file, or when we get stuck on certain file, we should print some log to help debug
 * [ ] add a new command to generate a report of the whole project
 * [ ] add support for golang
 * [ ] add support for rust
 * [ ] fix a bug: in file counter, we may not open a file, just check and ignore it
+* [ ] fix: failed to parse empty ipynb

 ---